chriskok/Reddalysis/README.md

 ```

 ## Deployment Details
-- API deployed on Heroku
+- API & Webserver deployed on Heroku
   - To make changes, commit them with git and then: `git push heroku HEAD:master`
   - For terminal access on heroku server: `heroku run bash -a reddalysis`
-  - For error logs: `heroku logs --tail `
+  - For error logs: `heroku logs --tail -a reddalysis`
-- Webserver deployed on Github Pages
+  - Note: renamed heroku git remotes because they were both based on this same folder